How Can We Help?

 2. What are the conditions of my visa?

-You must comply with the conditions of your active visa whilst you are in Australia.
+You must comply with the conditions of your current visa while you are in Australia.
+The exact conditions vary depending on the visa and, in some cases, the stream or individual grant.

-There are no conditions attached to a subclass 186 ENS permanent residence visa.
+There are generally no ongoing work conditions attached to a subclass 186 permanent visa after grant, but the actual grant notice should still be checked.

 3. What if my passport expires and/or I get a new one?

-4. I have a 482 TSS visa.
+4. I have a 482 SID visa.
 Can I change employer and/or role?

-5. I have a 482 TSS visa.
+5. I have a 482 SID visa.
 What happens if I cease employment?

 6. Do I need to maintain health insurance?